dodbrian/httpoint/docs/spec.md

 # HTTPoint - Project Specification

 ## Overview
-HTTPoint is a Node.js command-line application that serves static files from a local directory via HTTP.
+HTTPoint is a cross-platform Node.js command-line application that serves static files from a local directory via HTTP.

 ### Core Features
 - Serves static files from a configurable root directory